Job-related stress is a funny, complicated thing.

 Well, a new year begs a fresh start.
 Begin by approaching work productivity from a different angle.
 Consider the tried-and-true methods you’ve been reading about or trying for years.
 Flip them over and take another look.
 “Tried and true” may have become passé or been proven entirely wrong.

-If you force yourself to look at things differently, you’ve done yourself a great favor.
+If you force yourself to look at things differently, you’ve done yourself a great favour.
 You jump start your brain.
 Now you are more likely to break out of a productivity funk.

 A fresh brain can make an accurate and honest appraisal of your work life.
 And armed with the truth, you are better prepared to adapt and perform well at a consistently high level.